-- i. support flexible multi-use outcomes, including a range of temporary events and uses. - ii. feature designs elements that: - a. contribute to a sense of arrival at activity centres, - b. connect stand-alone built forms and adjoining development, - c. provide a unified and cohesive framework that integrates landscaping, pavement treatments, lighting, street furniture, signage and other substantial landscaping elements, - d. include visual anchors within the urban landscape that identify key areas of activity, - e. ensure permeability for pedestrian, active transport and vehicle movement, and
+- support flexible multi-use outcomes, including a range of temporary events and uses. - ii. feature designs elements that: - a. contribute to a sense of arrival at activity centres, - b. connect stand-alone built forms and adjoining development, - c. provide a unified and cohesive framework that integrates landscaping, pavement treatments, lighting, street furniture, signage and other substantial landscaping elements, - d. include visual anchors within the urban landscape that identify key areas of activity, - e. ensure permeability for pedestrian, active transport and vehicle movement with priority provided to pedestrian and cycle movements over private vehicles, and

-- f. preserve sight lines between the activity centres and ferry terminals, - iii. plan for vehicle and active transport movements, including service vehicle access.
+- f. preserve sight lines between the activity centres and ferry terminals, and - iii. plan for vehicle and active transport movements, including service vehicle access.